 - Norris (HMIT)-v-Edgson STC 494; 2 FLR 655 (Ch D, Park J) (Whether tax payer was entitled to relief under s.
 347B Income and Corporation Taxes Act 1988 in respect of maintenance payments)

 - Nicholls-v-Highways Agency 2 EGLR 81 (Lands Tribunal) (Landlord and tenant; compulsory purchase)

-Kate Selway is recommended as a leading junior by Chambers UK and/or The Legal 500 for commercial chancery, traditional chancery and property litigation.
+Kate Selway is recommended as a leading junior by Chambers UK and/or The Legal 500 for commercial chancery, traditional chancery, agriculture and property litigation.
 Examples of recent directory comment are as follows:

 - “Provides prompt and pragmatic advice, and is not afraid to give a definitive opinion.”
 (Real Estate Litigation, Chambers UK, 2017)